Skip to main content

 Field NameTypeSourceDescription

-Oven_TemperatureNumericLink to Tag: Oven_TempCurrent oven temperature
+TemperatureNumericLink to Tag: TemperatureCurrent process temperature

 ShiftTextLink to Tag: System_ShiftCurrent shift name